-The OCFO Office of Contracts is responsible for bidding, evaluating, awarding and managing all procurements, including small purchases, and contracts on behalf of the OCFO, in accordance with the District of Columbia, Procurement Practices Reform Act (PPRA) effective April 20, 2011 and the District of Columbia Municipal Regulations (DCMR) Section 27.
-It is independent of the District Office of Contracts and Procurement (OCP).
+The OCFO Office of Contracts is responsible for soliciting, awarding, and managing all procurements, including small purchases, and contracts on behalf of the Office of the Chief Financial Officer (OCFO), in accordance with the District of Columbia, Procurement Practices Reform Act (PPRA) effective April 20, 2011, and the District of Columbia Municipal Regulations (DCMR) Section 27.
+The OCFO is independent of the District Office of Contracts and Procurement (OCP).

 GATEWAY LOGIN/ACCOUNT INFO.